swilliams11/edgemicro-decorator/README.md

 ## Gatling tests
 [Gatling](http://gatling.io/) tests are included in the `gatling` directory.

+The screen shot below is a partial view of the Gatling tests against a Bosh-lite instance running Cloud Foundry Diego architecture with a single container running Edge Microgateway and a Spring Boot Application.

+* one concurrent user for 30 seconds at a constant rate
 ![Performance Test Results](/gatling/screenshots/gatlingtestresults.png?raw=true "Gatling Test Results")

 ### How to execute the Gatling tests?
 1. Must have an Edge account with an Edge product defined (see prerequisites above)